A Pascal's Theorem for rational normal curves: Introduction

 \end{enumerate} \end{theoremx}

-From the geometric interpretation of the Grassmann-Cayley algebra expression in Theorem~\ref{maintheoremintro2}, one obtains immediately Theorem~\ref{maintheoreminintro}, which is the claimed generalization of Pascal's Theorem.
-We remark that in Theorem~\ref{equivalentformulations} we find many equivalent ways of rewriting the Grassmann-Cayley expression in Theorem~\ref{maintheoremintro2} (ii), and these provide different, but equivalent, reformulations of Theorem~\ref{maintheoreminintro}.
+From the geometric interpretation of the Grassmann--Cayley algebra expression in Theorem~\ref{maintheoremintro2}, one obtains immediately Theorem~\ref{maintheoreminintro}, which is the claimed generalization of Pascal's Theorem.
+We remark that in Theorem~\ref{equivalentformulations} we find many equivalent ways of rewriting the Grassmann--Cayley expression in Theorem~\ref{maintheoremintro2} (ii), and these provide different, but equivalent, reformulations of Theorem~\ref{maintheoreminintro}.
+Finally, by dualizing one of the implications of Theorem~\ref{maintheoreminintro}, we obtain a generalization of Brianchon's Theorem to rational normal curves (see Corollary~\ref{generalizedbrianchon'stheorem}).